Trevor Richards (baseball)

-Trevor Michael Richards (born May 15, 1993) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins, Tampa Bay Rays, Milwaukee Brewers, Toronto Blue Jays, Minnesota Twins, Kansas City Royals, and Arizona Diamondbacks.
+Trevor Michael Richards (born May 15, 1993) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins, Tampa Bay Rays, Milwaukee Brewers, Toronto Blue Jays, Minnesota Twins, Kansas City Royals, Arizona Diamondbacks, and Philadelphia Phillies.
 He was signed by the Marlins in 2016 and made his MLB debut with them in 2018.

 Career

 Amateur career

 Richards attended Mater Dei High School in Breese, Illinois.
 In 2011, his senior year, he went 9–1 with a 1.07 ERA.
 After high school, he enrolled and played college baseball at Drury University.
 As a senior in 2015, he had a 5–3 win-loss record with a 3.61 ERA in 11 starts.

 Gateway Grizzlies

 He was not drafted by an MLB team in the 2015 MLB draft, and signed with the Gateway Grizzlies of the independent Frontier League.
 In 2015, Richards posted a 3.36 ERA in 14 starts for the Grizzlies.
 During eight starts in 2016, he posted a 3.21 ERA and was among the league leaders in strikeouts.